The building’s function has changed, but its purpose has remained the same: to keep Tampa connected

 From the clanging of streetcars to the buzz of a Friday evening happy hour crowd, these exposed brick walls have long been alive with the sounds of Tampa’s hustle and bustle.
 The Armature Works structure dates back to 1910, when it served as the repair and storage facility for the Tampa Electric Street and Railway Company (formerly known as the Streetcar Barn).
 As Tampa continued to grow, the barn played an essential role in keeping the streetcars running smoothly, so local residents could easily commute to and from the surrounding neighborhoods.

-In 1946, the system was abandoned for more modern means of transportation, the automobile.
-Tampa Armature Works, a phosphate machinery manufacturer, purchased the building from TECO in 1960.
-Today, the Armature Works still stands and has been repurposed to it’s originality, becoming a mixed-use commercial building.
+In 1946, the system was abandoned as more and more local residents traded in their streetcar passes for cars.
+Tampa Armature Works, a phosphate machinery manufacturer, bought the building from TECO in 1960.

 Armature Works sat vacant for years until developers Chas Bruck and Adam Harden of SoHo Capital bought it with a very specific vision in mind.
 They had plans to create a modernized neighborhood hangout for Tampa’s waterfront community and a national destination aimed to attract visitors from near and far.